 - You have a personal history of colon cancer or colon polyps

 If you have symptoms of colon cancer or another colon condition, a diagnostic colonoscopy might be used.
 During a diagnostic colonoscopy, we’ll look for the cause of your symptoms and diagnose your condition.
+Beyond cancer, other conditions colonoscopies can detect include ulcerative colitis and Crohn’s disease.

 A diagnostic colonoscopy might be recommended if you have: